osidenate/sla-web/README.md

 `grunt server`

 #### Packaging the sla-web
-sla-web can be packaged into a library so that it's components can be consumed by another app.
+`sla-web` can be packaged into a library so that it's components can be consumed by another app.
 This is how the component is integrated into the `websocks.net` website.

-Package the app: `grunt package`
+Package the app by using: `grunt package`